 Finally, xenografts, which are derived from animal sources, can also be used in some instances.

-Each type of bone grafting material has its benefits, and Our oral health experts will help determine the most suitable option based on your unique needs.
+Each type of bone grafting material has its benefits, and Dr. Escobar will help determine the most suitable option based on your unique needs.
+A bone graft tooth strengthens weak jawbones.